• CRA

 Open-source steward Supports open-source software within a commercial ecosystem Specific vulnerability-handling and documentation duties

-For SMEs, the manufacturer role is the heavy lift.
-If you design, brand, or sell a digital product, you're the manufacturer — even as a 10-person team.
+For SMEs, the manufacturer role is the main responsibility.
+If you design, brand, or sell a digital product, you're the manufacturer, even as a 10-person team.

 Question 3: Is your product commercial?